 At centers housed inside each of our campuses, students train and work alongside faculty to provide a range of services to local real-world clients, including individual and family therapy with diverse populations, law enforcement personnel training, and management consulting.Our Centers

-Working with organizations and community members to research and provide actionable insight to address local issues, students participate in our research projects to directly benefit their local neighborhood.
+Collaborating with organizations and community members, students participate in research to provide actionable insight to address community issues.
+Participatory Action Research leads to meaningful social change through combining research, reflection, and action.
 Typically, students receive supervision from a faculty or staff member, drawing upon years of practical experience.
 Students are often paid through Federal Work Study funding.

-Many of our courses allow students to apply the knowledge gained in the classroom by providing service at local agencies.
+Many of our courses allow students to apply the knowledge gained in the classroom by providing meaningful service at local agencies.
+Service-Learning enriches students’ learning experience while addressing community needs.
 Students involved in service learning will typically spend roughly 2-4 hours per week in the field.

 International Service Learning